Cosmic-Networks/custom-commit/README.md

 - Ability to mark commits as private/hidden.
 - / No idea what PHP version this works on but it works for me (shrug).
 - / No support and never will.
 (Feel free to utilize Issues/Request and I may look at it).
+- / Known Security Issue: Anyone who finds out this web path can commit anything to that channel, use at your own risk.

 Host this file for free xia XAMPP in the `htdocs` folder
 # License TLDR